ml4ai/tomcat/docs/developer/prebuilt_world_loading.md

 Henceforth, `SAR_v1` refers to the folder you got from unzipping.

-**NOTE** : Ensure the path to where you save this folder has no white spaces.
+**NOTE** : Ensure the path to which you save this folder has no white spaces.

 Ex:  `Documents/folder name` is not allowed, but `Documents/folder_name` is allowed